Find a Doctor

 Since 2011, our team has been using genomic signatures to design therapies for children with brain tumors, multiply recurrent cancers, or children with cancers so rare that no standard therapeutic options exist.
 They have found that even though these cancers may not be fully cured, many of these children are able to return to school and normal activity (in the past they would be in hospice) because these therapies carry less toxicity than traditional approaches.

-In January 2016, the precision medicine movement got a huge boost from the creation of the Moonshot 2020 initiative, of which Tufts Medical Center and Floating Hospital for Children are members.
+In January 2016, the precision medicine movement got a huge boost from the creation of the Moonshot 2020 initiative, of which Tufts Medical Center are members.
 This initiative has already gathered pediatric and adult oncologists a number of times to work together and share strategies for improving cancer care.
 Some of the strategies this group is focusing on for the future are:

 We believe that the future of cancer care is in creating a situation in which a person may live with cancer, but not with the disease.